sweetnoods/designer-doge/recall_training.md

 ## The Recall Word checklist

-- [ ] Is my dog in danger?
+- [ ] **Is my dog in danger?**

 If yes, disregard everything below - save your dog or the person in danger.

-- [ ] Am I equipped to reward my dog?
+- [ ] **Am I equipped to reward my dog?**

 You need to be able to pay your dog if you want this to work.
 Use the delicious rewards in small doses.
 The goal is to taste something delicious, (ex: cheese).

-- [ ] Am I certain the dog will come when called?
-If not, is the dog on leash?
+- [ ] **Am I certain the dog will come when called?
+If not, is the dog on leash?**

 If they are distracted do not ruin the recall word.
 If they are on leash, slowly retract the dog and treat when they come to you.

-- [ ] Will coming to me be negative to my dog?
+- [ ] **Will coming to me be negative to my dog?**

 Coming to you should never be detrimintal to the dog - such as recalling to get them to get their nails clipped.
 The dog should not experience something negative after hearing this word.

 ## If the dog does not come:

 You should never repeat the command.
 If the dog does not come, do not say the word or show the treat.
-You can try other words or gimmicks to get them over, but do not repeat the recall command.
+You can try other words or gimmicks to get them over to you, but do not repeat the recall command.

 On leash, you can pull the dog slowly (do not yank) towards and still reward the dog.